The Book of 1 John

 2. And this is the promise that He Himself promised to us: the life of ages.

-3. I wrote these things to you concerning the men who lead you astray.
+3. I wrote these things to you concerning the men leading you astray.

 4. And you, the anointing that you received from Him remains in you, and you have no need that anyone might teach you.
 But just as the same anointing teaches you concerning all things, and is true and isn’t a lie; and just as it taught you, you remain in Him.